nexiality/documentation/release/nexial-core-v1.2.changelog.md

 - update execution output so that key columns are allocated sufficient width.
 - update execution output so that each row would be allocated sufficient height without appearing too "cramped".
 - update execution output so that "description" columns of macro, section and repeat-until will appear differently to provide better visual cues.
-- expanded the notification options from sound or tts to sms, email and console.
 - event notification now supports 4 events: `nexial.notifyOnStart`, `nexial.notifyOnComplete`, `nexial.notifyOnPause`, `nexial.notifyOnError`.
 - event notification now supports 5 channels: audio, tts, sms, email and console.
 - Fixed NexialSetup to support longer secret key